ResearchObject/ro-crate/docs/index.md

 ## How can I use it?
 While we're mostly focusing on the specification, some tools already exist for working with RO-Crates:

- - [Calcyte](https://code.research.uts.edu.au/eresearch/CalcyteJS/tree/ro-crate) is a command-line tool to help create RO-Crates
+ - [CalcyteJS](https://code.research.uts.edu.au/eresearch/CalcyteJS/tree/ro-crate) is a command-line tool to help create RO-Crates and HTML-readable rendering
  - [Research Object Composer](https://github.com/researchobject/research-object-composer) is a REST API for gradually building and depositing Research Objects according to a pre-defined profile.
+ - [ro-crate-ruby](https://github.com/fbacall/ro-crate-ruby) Ruby library to consume/produce RO-Crates (~ _alpha_)
+ - [ro-crate-py](https://github.com/researchobject/ro-crate-py) Python library to consume/produce RO-Crates (~ _planning_)
  - ...

 You can also look at some [example RO-Crates](https://data.research.uts.edu.au/examples/ro-crate/0.2/):